 11. Make sure the contact form works

-Test your contact form and make sure it is easy to use and that it works properly.
-Fill out the form go through the process as if you are a first-time visitor.
+Test your contact form to make sure it is easy to use and that it works properly.
+Fill out the form and go through the process as if you are a first-time visitor.
 Double-check that the thank you page displays as it should, the content is correct and updated, the right person received the email notification, and that the correct follow-up is happening.

 12. Include a call-to-action